xsburg/react-marionette/README.md

 */
 ```

-The simplest way to render React inside of your Marionette layout.
+The simplest way to render React components in your Marionette layout.
 Inside, creates a new mount point using `ReactDOM.render` and unmounts on view destroy.

 `render` - a function that returns a React node.